yanazuray/waterfalls-of-qaf/_posts/2025-04-29-On 'Noble Savage' Hermits, Shamans, and the Multifacetedness of a Symbol.md

 ---
 layout: post
-title: On Noble Savage Hermits, Shamans, and the Multifacetedness of a Symbol
+title: On 'Noble Savage' Hermits, Shamans, and the Multifacetedness of a Symbol
 date: 2025-04-29
 permalink: /blog/multifacetedness-symbol/
 ---